Dairy Campus

 Innovation in nitrogen reduction: Magnesium as the key to sustainable agriculture

-Nedmag is developing an innovative solution to reduce nitrogen emissions from cow stables, using pure salts from the production site in Veendam.
-This project fits seamlessly with one of the most important sustainability themes in agriculture: reducing nitrogen emissions.
-Magnesium and calcium play a crucial role in this by effectively fixing nitrogen in the manure pit.
+Nedmag is developing an innovative solution to reduce nitrogen emissions from dairy barns, using the pure salts sourced from its production site in Veendam.
+This project aligns perfectly with one of the key sustainability themes in agriculture: reducing nitrogen emissions.

 Struvite

-With magnesium we bind nitrogen to phosphate to form struvite, which can reduce ammonia emissions by as much as 50%.
+"By using magnesium, we bind nitrogen to phosphate to form struvite, which can reduce ammonia emissions by as much as 50%."

 Partners

-Nedmag collaborates with various partners within the project, such as the Provinces of Groningen, Drenthe and Friesland, Wageningen University, mechanization company Wijha and software partner Maraxis.
+Nedmag collaborates on this project with several partners, including the provinces of Groningen, Drenthe, and Friesland, Wageningen University, mechanisation company Wijha, and software partner Maraxis.

 Any questions or would you like to cooperate with us?
 Please contact us!